Shujaat Hussain: Honors from South Korea

 Hussain had been a strong and vocal supporter of Pakistan's bilateral relations with South Korea.
 He helped in bringing South Korea investment in the country and supports South-Korean model of economy in the country.
 For his efforts, the South Korean government named him "Honorary Consul General" of Republic of Korea.
 Hussain is also a recipient of South Korea's highest diplomatic award Order of the Diplomatic Service Merit "Ueung-in-Metal" for distinguished services in promoting mutual relations between Pakistan and Republic of Korea.

 Wealth and personal assets

 Chaudhry Shujaat Hussain is one of the powerful business personalities in Pakistan.
 Hussain is investor in defence production, military technological development, and industrial mills.
-According to the statements of assets and liabilities for 2010–2011, 50% of Hussain's share in two residential houses located in Islamabad and Lahore worth ₨.
-9.2million and ₨.3.4 million, respectively (although he did not issued the current value).
-Hussain also owns a 78-acre of agricultural land worth ₨.
-376,667 and 12.5 acres worth ₨.
-4.5 million.
-He has stock shares worth ₨.
-10.4 million and ₨.
-53.90 million cash in his account.
+On the one hand, the wealth inherited from his father and on the other hand, due to his 11 consecutive years in government from 1997 to 2008, Chaudhry made immense wealth in real estate and sugar mills.
+According to an estimate, in 2008, his wealth spread across Europe was estimated to be around 2.5 billion USD.